-Class recording: Your classroom is equipped with technology that will provide remote access to class instruction.
+Class recording: Your classroom is equipped with technology that can provide remote access to class instruction.
 Because of the need to accommodate potential isolation and quarantine due to the COVID pandemic, lectures or other class meetings for this course may be recorded by the university using UNH media platforms.
 Such recordings may be available for educational use by students enrolled in the class (including both for instruction and as a review tool), the course instructor(s), and other university officials who support course instruction.
 Your voice or image may be captured on the recordings, and by enrolling in this course you are consenting to such recording for these purposes.
 The university and Zoom have FERPA-compliant agreements in place to protect the security and privacy of UNH Zoom accounts.
 You may not share recordings outside of this course.
-Doing so may results in disciplinary action.
+Taking photographs or recording of any type in class are prohibited.
+Doing so may result in disciplinary action.